 The foundation supports exhibitions, programs, and collections that highlight African American art, history, and culture.

-Founded in 1987, The Amistad Center for Art & Culture is a “museum within a museum” housed in the Wadsworth Atheneum Museum of Art, the oldest continuously operating public art museum in America.
+Founded in 1987, The Amistad Center for Art & Culture is a “museum within a museum” housed in The Wadsworth, the oldest continuously operating public art museum in America.

-Visionaries that included Trustees and staff of the Wadsworth Atheneum Museum of Art, joined forces with independent foundations, corporations and the State of Connecticut to form The Amistad Foundation to purchase, protect and provide public access to the Randolph Linsly Simpson Collection then housed in the farmhouse in Northford, Connecticut.
+Visionaries that included Trustees and staff of The Wadsworth, joined forces with independent foundations, corporations and the State of Connecticut to form The Amistad Foundation to purchase, protect and provide public access to the Randolph Linsly Simpson Collection then housed in the farmhouse in Northford, Connecticut.

 HISTORY